 You will be surprised at how fast you can walk once you become accustomed to your machine.
 I promise you, you will learn to love it and your exercise routine will become part of your daily life.

 There are many seniors who have maintained high levels of fitness because they have been competitive in their chosen sport for much of their life.

-A selection of treadmills which are suitable for the mature age-groups are featured in the Home Treadmills, Folding, Manual and Walking sections.
+A selection of treadmills that are suitable for the mature age-groups is featured in the Home Treadmills, Folding, Manual and Walking sections.

 Before Purchasing a Treadmill, here are some helpful hints

 1) Motor Power: Check the power of the motor, it is the most important component to consider.
 Many models have continuous power ratings from 1.5 to 3.0.
 In general, when the rating is higher it indicates a smoother motion, and not only is it more powerful but also quieter as well.

 2) Running Surface: The area of the running surface should be both long and wide enough to accommodate a normal walking or running style to prevent any tripping or accidents.

 3) Cushioning and Shock Absorption: The cushioning should be quality enough to provide sufficient absorption to lessen the impact on joints.

 4) Noise Level: Check out the noise level when walking and running.
 While handrails are useful too for stability it's important to check how securely they are attached.